jbjorge/diffx/readme-template.md

 * Some provide the same ease of use as local state, often at the cost of having less context which might make it more difficult to debug.

-Diffx tries to be the best of both worlds with
+Diffx tries to be the best of both worlds by

 * making it easy to provide context/intent behind any changes, which in turn makes it easy to reason about how a specific state came to be. **It makes the state self-documenting.**